probabilistic-numerics/probnum/CONTRIBUTING.md

 - All code should be covered by tests.
 We use the [pytest](https://docs.pytest.org/) framework.
 Every time a commit is made [travis](https://travis-ci.org/probabilistic-numerics/probnum) builds the project and runs the test suite.
 - Documentation of code is essential for any collaborative project.
-Probnum uses the [numpy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).
+ProbNum uses the [numpy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).
 - Python code should follow the [*PEP8* style](https://www.python.org/dev/peps/pep-0008/).
 - Keep dependencies to a minimum.